Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Explicit Rates in case of Independent Observations

 \end{description} We now provide some comments on these assumptions.
-Our main result, Theorem~\ref{thm:main-rates-thm-OLS-independence} below, remains true even if the condition~\ref{eq:DGP} is weakened by requiring the the observations to the independent and not necessarily identically distributed.
-However, in this case, the parameter $\beta$ will depend on the data generating distributions in complicated ways and only satisfies the optimality condition

-with no control on the expectation of individual summands.
+Our results below can be modified to hold true even if the condition~\ref{eq:DGP} is weakened by requiring the the observations to the independent and not necessarily identically distributed.
+However, in this case, the parameter $\beta$ will depend on the data generating distributions in complicated ways and will only satisfy $\sum_{i=1}^n \mathbb{E}[X_i(Y_i - X_i^{\top}\beta)] = 0,$ with no control on the expectation of individual summands.
 This leads to an impossibility in estimating the variance of $n^{-1}\sum_{i=1}^n X_i(Y_i - X_i^{\top}\beta)$, without further assumptions; see~\cite{Liu95} and~\citet[Proposition 3.5]{Bac16} for details.
-Condition~\ref{eq:moments-errors} requires the existence of $q$-th order moment of the ``errors'' $Y_i - X_i^{\top}\beta$ and may be weakened by assuming the response variables $Y_i$'s' to only have a finite $q$-th order moment.
+Condition~\ref{eq:moments-errors} requires the existence of $q$-th order moment of the ``errors'' $Y_i - X_i^{\top}\beta$ and may be verified by assuming the response variables $Y_i$'s' to only have a finite $q$-th order moment.
 Indeed, observe that

 Now, because $0 \leq \mathbb{E}[(Y - X^{\top}\beta)^2] = \mathbb{E}[Y^2] - \beta^\top \Sigma \beta$, we have $\|\Sigma^{1/2}\beta\| \le (\mathbb{E}[Y^2])^{1/2}$ and hence